ubiquibot/.github/README.md

 ### 10. ubiquity/ubiquibot-kernel
 - Purpose: Interface with plugins (GitHub Actions) for longer running processes.
 Run on Cloudflare Workers.
 - Infrastructure: Cloudflare Workers
+- Database: Cloudflare KV

+### 11. ubiquity/ubiquibot-telegram
+- Purpose: This project allows you to deploy a TelegramXChatGPT auto bounty issue creator using Cloudflare Workers and wrangler.
+- Database: Supabase